corrode/corrode.github.io/content/blog/prototyping/index.md

 ]
 +++

+Programming is an iterative process - as much as we like to come up with the perfect solution from the start, it rarely works that way.

+The process of prototyping helps reveal the patterns behind more idiomatic code.

+Whether you're writing games, CLI tools, or designing library APIs, prototyping helps tremendously in finding the best approach before committing to a design.

 Contrary to popular belief, Rust is a joy for building prototypes.

-For all its explicitness, Rust is surprisingly ergonomic when iterating on ideas.
+For all its explicitness, Rust is surprisingly ergonomic when iterating on ideas -- let me invite you to see why.

-With a few tricks, you can quickly sketch out a solution and gradually add constraints without the compiler forcing you to work on edge cases and minute details up front or switch languages in the middle of the project.

-## Benefits of Prototyping

-As much as we like to come up with the perfect solution from the start, it rarely works that way.
-Programming is an iterative process.

-In my experience, prototyping solutions helps tremendously in finding the best approach before committing to a design.

-This iterative process isn't just useful for writing games – it's equally valuable for writing CLI tools, or when designing a library where you need to nail down the API.

-People prototype because they want to explore the design space.
-When done right, this process leads to more idiomatic code.

 ## Why People Believe Rust Is Not Good For Prototyping